magoun/sccodes-php-track/HowToCloud9.md

     c = commit -m
 ```
 Side note: `git ls` can take additional flags (like `git ls -5` to limit the list to 5 items).
 * Also, running `export TZ=EST` will specify Eastern time in from `git ls`
-    * You can add this to your ~/.bashrc if you don't want to remember it later.
+* You can add this to your ~/.bashrc if you don't want to remember it later.g

 Installing PHP7.2:
 ```